 If you have some equity built up in your home and can pay off the cost of your renovations within a few years, a home equity loan might be a good option for you.
 But if you know you’ll be in the market to sell soon a HELOC may be a better option since they usually have very little closing costs and you wont have to worry as much about breaking even.

 With a cash-out refinance, you’ll refinance your home and take cash out at closing.
 As with a second mortgage, this option will only work if you currently have equity in your home.
 Terms vary, but you can typically borrow up to between 80% and 90% of the current value of your home.

-With a cash-out refinance, said Dix, “[you’re] going to get a fixed rate, fixed term.
-You’re going to get low payments because you can go all the way out to 30 years on that.”
-This can free up cash for you to devote to other things, including investments or paying down higher-interest debt.
+With a cash-out refinance, said Dix, You’re going to get a fixed rate, fixed term.
+You’re going to get low payments because you can go all the way out to 30 years on that.
+This is especially true in 2021 as mortgage rates have dropped to all-time lows.

-Plus, a cash-out refinance can be a great option for DIYers.
-Under option #4, you’ll likely be required to pay a contractor for at least some of the renovation costs.
-With a cash-out refinance, the bank just hands you a big, fat check at closing.
-You can do with that what you will, whether it’s paying a contractor to upgrade your bathroom or putting in some sweat equity to build a deck.
+A cash-out refinance can be a great option for DIYers.
+Renovation loans (which well cover next) require you to pay a contractor for at least some of the renovation costs.
+But with a cash-out refinance, the bank just hands you a big check at closing.
+You can do with that what you will, whether its paying a professional to upgrade your bathroom or putting in some sweat equity to do it yourself.